Orchard Cottage

 In the neighbourhood

-• Hay on Wye, made famous for its book shops and international literary festival, is a great place to stroll for an afternoon.
+• Hay on Wye, 30 minute drive, has been made famous for its book shops and international literary festival, is a great place to stroll for an afternoon.
 Some of the shops might be a little cosy for larger dog breeds, but you can always hitch them up outside for a minute.

 Location